Shubhraj-Shubh/MakeVideo-AI-Pro/README.md

 - **UI Colors:**
   Easily change gradients and colors in Tailwind classes.
 - **Video Model:**
-  Swap Replicate/ModelsLab endpoints as needed.
+  Use Replicate/ModelsLab endpoints as needed.
 - **Database:**
   Extend schema for more metadata (user, likes, etc).